 Below: A horse's upper lip and nostrils.

-In horses of typical anatomy the "nasolacrimal duct" is a tear duct that drains tears from the corner of the eye, down the tube-like nasolacrimal duct, and out through an opening at the bottom of the nose.
+The "nasolacrimal duct" is a tear duct that drains tears from the corner of a horse's eye, down the nose through the nasolacrimal duct, and out through an opening at the bottom of the nose.
 This opening is usually visible to the naked eye inside the horse's nostril.

 Below: The yellow arrow is pointing to the nasolacrimal duct inside the left nostril of a horse.

-- All horses, regardless of when they were actually born, are considered to have a common birthday of January 1.
-This is one of the reasons most horsemen don't like their foals to be born late in the year: Even if a foal is born on December 31st he or she will have their first birthday the very next day.
+All horses, regardless of when they were actually born, are considered to have a common birthday.
+In the Northern Hemisphere they celebrate a common birthday on January 1; in the Southern Hemisphere the common birthday is August 1.
+This is one of the reasons most horsemen don't like their foals to be born just before those dates: Even if a foal is born only the day before he or she will have their first birthday the very next day.